NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

     - **FIXED** Schedule name was not correct in above report for air distribution effectiveness when not specified, now is blank.

-x 6.
-Change "Time of Day Economizer Control Schedule" to apply to any type of economizer control, and add a new Economizer Control Type = TimeOfDay.
+6. Change "Time of Day Economizer Control Schedule" to apply to any type of economizer control, and add a new Economizer Control Type = TimeOfDay.

 x 7.
 Refactor MixedAir::CalcOAController to make separate functions for each control type.
 Current CalcOAController is over 1000 lines long.